- Frustrated with your SEO results? Learn how to improve SEO so that your brand achieves greater visibility, traffic, leads, and overall performance.

 Terakeet finds strategic outreach and backlinking so critical in the SEO process that we’ve built a platform, Chorus, that enables us to precision-target publishers and influencers at scale, unleashing hundreds (and in certain cases thousands) of engagements with targeted audiences.

-It’s only by knowing what is working and what is not, that you can optimize further to improve SEO results.
+When you know what’s working, and what isn’t, you can optimize further to improve SEO results.

 2. Conduct experiments